alanwsmith/doc-write-image-loader/README.md

 A Work in Progress
 ------------------

 This project isn't ready for prime time.
-For example,

-- There are several hard coded development stubs.
-- There are missing features.
-- It's not optimized.
-- etc...

 That said, the conceptual framework is in place.
 There's enough to use as a starting point if you'd like to experiment as well.